FrozenFish24/cheatsearch-gdb/README.md

 ### Current Limitations:
 - Only little-endian 32 bit integers are searchable
 - Memory is always dumped via `dump binary memory` to the cwd as `memory.bin`
-- An initial value must be given, no "Unknown Value" option for first search